mckennapsean/dissertation/content/05-security.md

-# Case Study: Cyber Security Dashboard {#sec:security}
+# Case Study: Cybersecurity Dashboard {#sec:security}

-In this chapter, we discuss another case study for visualizing cyber security data, specifically, building a cyber security dashboard to support visual communication across multiple types of cyber users [@McKenna2015;
+In this chapter, we discuss another case study for visualizing cybersecurity data, specifically, building a cybersecurity dashboard to support visual communication across multiple types of cyber users [@McKenna2015;
 @mckenna2016].
-One of the challenges in the domain of cyber security is limited access to end users.
+One of the challenges in the domain of cybersecurity is limited access to end users.
 We found certain design methods to be effective with this design constraint in designing data visualizations, such as personas and data sketches [@McKenna2015].
-Through a collaboration with cyber security researchers and users, we utilized the design activity framework to structure a design process that studied how cyber information is communicated among network analysts and managers.
+Through a collaboration with cybersecurity researchers and users, we utilized the design activity framework to structure a design process that studied how cyber information is communicated among network analysts and managers.
 We then created a tool to aid that communication,